aiondemand/huggingface-connector/README.md

 Please contact the Keycloak service maintainer to obtain said credentials you need if you are in charge of deploying this Hugging Face connector.

 ## Running the Connector
-You will need to mount the aiondemand configuration to `/home/appuser/.aiod/config.toml` and provide environment variables directly with `-e` or through mounting the dotfile in `/home/appuser/.aiod/huggingface/.env`.
+You will need to mount the aiondemand configuration to `/home/appuser/.aiod/config.toml` and provide environment variables directly with `-e` or through mounting the dotfile in `/home/appuser/.aiod/openml/.env`.
 The [`script/run.sh`](script/run.sh) script provides a convenience that automatically does this.
 It takes one positional argument that has to be `local`, `test`, or `prod` to use the respective files in the `script` folder for configuration.
 Any following arguments are interpreted as arguments to the main script.
-For the latest commandline arguments, use `docker run aiondemand/huggingface-connector --help`.
+For the latest commandline arguments, use `docker run aiondemand/openml-connector --help`.
 Some example invocations that use the `script/run.sh` script:

- - `script/run.sh local --mode id --value omarkamali/wikipedia-monthly --app-log-level debug` syncs one specific hugging face dataset, and produces debug logs for the connector only.
+ - `script/run.sh local --mode id --value 61 --app-log-level debug` syncs one specific openml dataset, and produces debug logs for the connector only.
- - `script/run.sh test --mode since --value 2025-09-30T00:00 --root-log-level debug` syncs all datasets modified after 2025-09-30T00:00 (in reverse chronological order).
+ - `script/run.sh test --mode since --value 100 --root-log-level debug` syncs all datasets with identifier 100 or greater (in ascending order).
- - `script/run.sh prod --mode all --root-log-level info` indexes all datasets on Hugging Face, producing info logs for the connector and all its dependencies (this is the default).
+ - `script/run.sh prod --mode all --root-log-level info` indexes all datasets on OpenML, producing info logs for the connector and all its dependencies (this is the default).

 ## Development
 You can test the connector when running the [metadata catalogue](https://github.com/aiondemand/aiod-rest-api) locally.